I was born on a cold November night under the light of the full moon.

-I was nine when I asked the first time if I could stay overnight with one of my friends.
-I knew I had to ask them if I ever wanted to see my friends again.
+I was nine the first time I asked if I could stay through the night at one of my friend’s.
+I knew I had to ask them if I ever wanted to see the light of day again.

-That routine had been all my life.
-Even now as I turn 20, I have no explanation as to why.
-I always dream about the night sky and how it would be to bathe in the light of the Moon like when I was born, but that dream was almost impossible to reach for.
+I had never seen the night sky but always dream about how it would be to bathe in the light of the Moon like I did when I was born, but that dream was almost impossible for me to carry out.

-Lucky for me, I had been planning my escape for years now.
-And this was the night to it.
-It was a full moon and my two best friends had invited me for a moonlight picnic as the November night this year was warm.
+It was my birthday and the Moon was full.
+My two best friends had invited me for a moonlight picnic as the November night this year was warm.

-When I say my two best friends, I mean my best friend and the man who I have had a secret crush on for years.
+My best friend, Everly, who has been by my side as long as I can remember, and the man who I have had a secret crush on for years.
 Archer.

 Maybe something will happen tonight?
-A girl is allowed to dream.
+Everly is certainly confident about helping it come to pass.

 I am less certain, but a girl is allowed to dream.